What are our areas of geographic and thematic interest at a local level?

 ENGLAND

-Areas of thematic interest:
+Thematic areas of interest:

-Areas of thematic interest:
+Thematic areas of interest:

-Areas of thematic interest:
+Thematic areas of interest:

 We recognise the intersectional nature of many of the issues facing children and young people and the complex picture of needs within different areas.
-Our current thematic areas of interest include projects and organisations supporting children and young people with care experience and children and families living in unstable, unsuitable or temporary accommodation.
+Our current thematic areas of interest include projects and organisations supporting children and young people with experience of care and children and families living in unstable, unsuitable or temporary accommodation.

 Projects and organisations supporting children and young people living in Barking and Dagenham, Bexley, Brent, Ealing, Enfield, Greenwich, Harrow, Havering, Hillingdon, Merton, Newham and Redbridge.

-Areas of thematic interest:
+Thematic areas of interest:

-Areas of thematic interest:
+Thematic areas of interest:

 SCOTLAND

-Areas of thematic interest:
+Geographic areas of interest:

 WALES

-Areas of thematic interest:
+Thematic areas of interest:

 NORTHERN IRELAND

-Areas of thematic interest:
+Thematic areas of interest:

 We recognise the intersectional nature of many of the issues facing children and young people and the complex picture of needs within different areas.
-Our aim is to support those organisations representing the diversity of children and young people living in Northern Ireland.
-Our current thematic areas of interest include organisations with experience of supporting children and young people experiencing racial inequality, early years services, the mental health and well-being of disabled children and young people, children and young people with experience of the care system and those living in rural and remote areas, at a distance from mainstream support.
+Our current thematic areas of interest include organisations with experience of supporting children and young people experiencing racial inequality, newly settled children and young people from refugees and asylum seeking communities, Early Years services, children and young people with experience of care, children and young people with Special Educational Needs and children and young people who are impacted by violence including young girls.

 Cymraeg/Welsh